zesterer/chumsky/README.md

 ## Tutorial

-See [this page](https://github.com/zesterer/chumsky/blob/master/tutorial.md) for a step-by-step tutorial that teaches you how to write your own simple programming language with Chumsky.
+Chumsky has [a tutorial](https://github.com/zesterer/chumsky/blob/master/tutorial.md) that teaches you how to write a parser and interpreter for a simple dynamic language with unary and binary operators, operator precedence, functions, let declarations, and calls.

 ## *What* is a parser combinator?